Loremaster/railstutorial_app/README.markdown

 TODO: Write tests for users notification.
 And understand how remove table users_preferenses and column notificate_about_new_followers.

+ - Fixed few errors which caused by calling ramoved row from db.

  - Added notification via email about new followers.
     Added users settings about this notification.